Chia-Network/chia-docs/docs/resources/custody_tool_description.md

 #### Initiation

-Before a rekey can begin, a certain amount of time must have elapsed since the last action (other than a lock level increase, explained below) was performed on the singleton.
+Before a rekey can begin, a certain amount of time must have elapsed since the last action (other than a lock level increase) was performed on the singleton.
 This is a _de facto_ gateway; the time condition either has, or has not been met.

-The amount of time before the rekey can begin is not a constant.
+The amount of time before the rekey can begin depends on the number of keys used.
 In order to calculate this time, several factors must be considered:

 - Start by calculating `x`, where `x = m - k + 1`
   - If `x` is `1`, then it's a standard rekey (`k = m`)